 Mirroring transactional folders can mean that the "last write wins."
 Files that are modified in more than one session are overwritten by the last update.
-This might result in the loss of users' profile changes.
+Changes to the user profile might be lost.

-- Under Profile Management > File system > Synchronization, double-click the Folders to mirror policy. - 2.
+- 1. Under Profile Management > File system > Synchronization, double-click the Folders to mirror policy. - 2.
 Select Enabled. - 3.
 Add the list of folders, relative to the root folder in the user store, that you want to mirror.
 Use Enter to separate multiple entries.
 This policy works recursively, so do not add subfolders to the list.
 For example, add AppData\Roaming\Microsoft\Windows\Cookies but not AppData\Roaming\Microsoft\Windows\Cookies\Low as well.